 The only drawback is the weather.
 It is “only” 26 degrees!
 Locals say it’s unusual and hope the temperatures will return to 30 degrees soon.
 Darwinians…

 Sweetheart – infamous saltie

-Sweetheart was finally caught alive, but drowned when he became tangled with a log and ropes.
-The crocodile’s stuffed body is now on permanent display in the Darwin museum.
-It is over 5 meter long and looks really impressive.
+Sweetheart was finally caught alive but drowned when it became tangled with a log and ropes.
+The crocodile’s stuffed body is now on permanent display in the Darwin Museum.
+It measures over 5 meters long and looks really impressive.